jakub-g/git-resolve-conflict/README.md

 =====

 It's just a tiny wrapper around [git-merge-file](https://git-scm.com/docs/git-merge-file) to simplify the API.
 See `./lib/git-resolve-conflict.sh`.
+(I used temp files instead of process substitution to make it msys/mingw-friendly).

 It's better than `git merge -Xours` because that would resolve conflicts for all files.
-Here you can resolve conflict for just one file.
+Here we can resolve conflict for just one file.

 It's better than `git checkout --ours package.json` because that would lose changes from `theirs` even if they are not conflicted.

-I used temp files instead of process substitution to make it msys/mingw-friendly.
+Here we can resolve conflict using a three-way merge and keep the non-conflicted changes from both sides.

 See also http://stackoverflow.com/q/39126509/245966